 Debt consolidation is when someone rolls high-interest debts like credit bills into a single payment — usually with a lower interest rate.
 That lower interest rate is what is key because that is what will ultimately reduce the total of what someone ends up paying on their debts.
 Reducing the total means they’ll pay less overall and be able to get out of debt faster.

-For a lot of people this is ends up being a real life saver.
+For a lot of people, this ends up being a real lifesaver.
 Let’s say someone takes out a loan for two years, pays off their credit card debts, and then makes their loan payments on time every month.
 In that scenario that person knows that they are going to be out of debt in two years.
 The same can’t be said for someone making payments on a credit card every month.

 So How Much Can Someone Save?

-The easiest way to figure out how much you can save is to head over to Fiona, a search, comparison and recommendation engine for personal loans.
+The easiest way to figure out how much you can save is to head over to Credible, a search, comparison and recommendation engine for personal loans.

 From there you will be able to see how much money you will be saving by consolidating debts.
-Seriously, Fiona is one of the easiest ways we’ve found to figure this out.
+Seriously, Credible is one of the easiest ways we’ve found to figure this out.

 So, answering the question, can you really save thousands by consolidating debts?
 The answer is yes, especially if you have a credit score above 660.